LBNL-ETA/pyWinCalc/readme.md

 Version 2 has substantially more features but the interface has also changed as a result.
 For help updating existing code see [Migrating from version 1](#Migrating-from-version-1)

+Version 3 has additional features but should maintain compatability with code written for version 2 with the exception of cases creating user-defined shades.
+Some methods of creating gases and gaps have been deprecated.
+If you experience any problems updating code that creates user-defined shades to match the updated examples or problems with gaps or gases please let us know.

 # Table of contents
 1. [Requirements](#Requirements)
 	1. [Windows](#Windows)